 Find out more about Nordic walking

 Dubbed 'a natural arthritis workout' by the American Arthritis Association, Tai Chi is characterised by gentle flowing movements that help relieve tension and strengthen the joints.
 Fancy trying it out?
-Look no further than the Tai Chi For Arthritis programme, which was developed by Dr Paul Lam in the 1990s.
+Look no further than the Tai Chi For Arthritis programme, which was developed in the US by Dr Paul Lam in the 1990s.
 This modified take on the ancient Chinese martial art has been proven to help alleviate arthritic pain, improve balance and even prevent falls.
+Find it online: onlinetaichilessons.com

 Find out more about Tai Chi

 Study after study has shown that regular low-intensity cycling can help reduce the pain of osteoarthritis.
-In fact, Robert Middleton, a consultant orthopaedic surgeon and hip specialist at the Royal Bournemouth Hospital, has devised CHAIN, a hip pain-busting exercise programme based on cycling, such is its effectiveness.
+In fact, Robert Middleton, a consultant orthopaedic surgeon and hip specialist at the Royal Bournemouth Hospital, has devised CHAIN, a hip pain-busting exercise programme based on cycling.
 A good pedal on an exercise bike or cycle in the open air will help strengthen the knees too, and keep them nice and supple.

 Full-on jogging can be risky for people with arthritis as it can put excessive pressure on already damaged joints.
 You'll get similar fitness benefits and enjoy a much lower risk of joint pain or damage if you work out on an elliptical or cross trainer instead.
 This sort of machine distributes bodyweight evenly in a controlled way, taking the edge off the impact and protecting the joints from damage.

 Light weight training

-Weight training may appear to be overly harsh on the joints but if you limit yourself to using light weights, you could experience an increase in muscle strength and tone, along with a reduction in arthritic pain and discomfort.
-A 2010 study funded by Arthritis Research UK found that regular light weight trainers had stronger muscles, improved tone and a reduced risk of pain and stiffness.
-As with any exercise, it's important to warm up properly before you weight train to avoid injury and limit post-workout discomfort, as well as keeping an eye on your pulse rate throughout.
+Weight training may appear to be overly harsh on the joints but if you stick to light weights, you could experience an increase in muscle strength and tone, along with a reduction in arthritic pain and discomfort.
+A 2010 study funded by Arthritis Research UK (now Versus Arthritis) found that people who trained regularly with light weight trainers had stronger muscles, improved muscle tone and a reduced risk of pain and stiffness.
+As with any exercise, warm up properly before you weight train to avoid injury and limit post-workout discomfort, as well as keeping an eye on your pulse rate throughout.